bdaiinstitute/judo/README.md

 > production-quality software.
 Please note that the code may contain
 > missing features and potential bugs.
 As part of this release, the
 > RAI Institute does not offer maintenance or support for the software.
+> While we may accept PRs implementing features and bugfixes, we cannot
+> guarantee timely responses to issues.

 ## Judo: A Unified Framework for Agile Robot Control, Learning, and Data Generation via Sampling-Based MPC